Xerox Considers Buying Out HP: Report

 Price Action

-Xerox’s stocks traded at a 0.03% loss as of press time.
-HP also lost 0.03% compared to Tuesday’s closing price.
+Xerox’s stocks traded at a 4.90% gain as of press time.
+HP added 2.22% compared to Tuesday’s closing price, as well.

 Posted-In: Bloomberg Wall Street Journal XeroxNews Tech Media Best of Benzinga